 The same day, Easton led #1 state-ranked Shikellamy 22-20, but lost 30-22 after a major decision and fall by the Braves.
 In the continuing competitive Lehigh Valley wrestling landscape, Central Catholic tripped Freedom 34-25; Catasauqua defeated Parkland 32-20; Northern Lehigh nipped Wilson 29-27; Allen topped Bangor 38-27; and Dieruff nipped Stroudsburg 31-29.

-On January 26th, in a key Colonial League match, Catasauqua won the first four bouts and pulled away from 140-171, to win 40-20.
+On January 26th, in a key Colonial League match, Catasauqua won the first four bouts and pulled away from 140-171, to win 40-20 over Wilson.
 In the Centennial League, Pocono Mountain (41-20 over Notre Dame), Stroudsburg (43-21 over Northwestern) and Northern Lehigh (35-25 over Lehighton) all stayed unbeaten in the Centennial League.
 Parkland continued winning close matches as the Trojans knocked off Whitehall 31-25.
 To the south, North Penn’s long-time coach, Ed Klavon, earned his 300th dual meet victory.

 In a key Centennial League match up on January 30th, Stroudsburg upset Northern Lehigh 31-23 as the Mounties had falls from Mark Miller (145), Dean Tencza (160) and Jim Ludlow (189).
 One day later, Phillipsburg “escaped” with a 29-25 win over Allen per The Morning Call.
 The Canaries’ Dan Wagner defeated unbeaten Scott Frinzi 6-4 at 112.
 Allen wrestled a tough match coming up one bout short.